rupesh1984/rest-webservice/README.md

 Why rest-webservice?.

 So not found anywhere a RESTFul webservice packge which provides : promise and object oriented easy to use approach.
 Use is very simple.
-Followings steps to be done:
+Followings steps to be done:\n
 1. Install package :
    #npm install rest-webservice --save
    --save : it will allow to save this package in your package.json